Gulshan-gaur/NAUniSeq/README.md

 - `seedmerCreation.py`: This module contains the function for creating seedmers from genomic files using a sliding window technique.

+- `countuniqueSeedmer.py` : This module can count the unique sequence that are ovarlapped.

+- `qblast.py` : Performing for blastp and blastn

 - `README.md`: This file provides an overview of the code repository, its structure, and usage instructions.

 ## Usage